 doesn’t always work and I do still have to work some evenings, but I try really hard not to do that too often as it then feels like I never stop!”

 “My daughter is 18 months old.
-I do most of my work between 6-9am while she’s asleep, after hours when my partner is back from work, and in the weekends.
-Most of my work is tasks that I can do when it suits me, so I just work around deadlines.
+I do most of my work between 6-9am while she’s asleep, after hours when my partner is back from work, and at the weekends.
+Most of my work are tasks that I can do when it suits me, so I just work around deadlines.
 My clients know and are happy with it.

 It works for us all as I love being Mummy but also love working.”